Simple Supper – Egg And Chips

 Egg and chips for 4 people will cost less than £3 for four people, even with a tin (or two) or baked beans thrown in – if you buy the supermarket basics/value brands

-Potatoes are cheaper, usually at the green grocers and local suppliers than in the supermarkets although you can often bag a bargain at the end of the day by buying a bag that has reached its best befor date.
-Check for any rotten ones but if you store tham well they will keep for another week or two.
+Potatoes are cheaper, usually at the green grocers and local suppliers than in the supermarkets although you can often bag a bargain at the end of the day by buying a bag that has reached its best before date.
+Check for any rotten ones but if you store them well they will keep for another week or two.
 Keep them cool and in the dark.
 Dirty ones last longer than washed ones as the mud protects them (so long as they are dry).

 NB When cooking potato wedges, some recipes suggest you parboil the wedges first – and I did this when I wrote up the Burger and Chips recipe.
 They will cook quicker if you do this but I don’t do this anymore as I think they cook perfectly well without parboiling.